istio/istio.io/content/blog/2018/egress-mongo/index.md

 ### Control TCP egress traffic without a gateway

-In case you do not need to direct the traffic through an [egress gateway](/docs/examples/advanced-gateways/egress-gateway/#use-case), for example if you have a requirement that all the traffic that exists your mesh must exit through the gateway, follow the instructions in this section.
-Alternatively, If you do want to direct your traffic through an egress gateway, proceed to [Direct TCP Egress traffic through the egress gateway](#direct-tcp-egress-traffic-through-the-egress-gateway).
+In case you do not need to direct the traffic through an [egress gateway](/docs/examples/advanced-gateways/egress-gateway/#use-case), for example if you do not have a requirement that all the traffic that exists your mesh must exit through the gateway, follow the instructions in this section.
+Alternatively, if you do want to direct your traffic through an egress gateway, proceed to [Direct TCP Egress traffic through the egress gateway](#direct-tcp-egress-traffic-through-the-egress-gateway).

 1. Define a TCP mesh-external service entry: